includeos/documentation/_build/html/_sources/Features.rst.txt

 -  **A highly modular TCP/IP-stack** written from scratch, still under heavy development.

-   +  TCP: Just enough to serve HTTP
+   +  TCP with a few extensions (SAck, TSVal)
-   +  UDP: Enough to support a high performance DNS service
+   +  UDP module (but it's not ultra-mature yet)
-   +  DHCP: Basic support, tested on VirtualBox and KVM
+   +  DHCP and DNS clients that (as far as we know) work on the most common cloud platforms
-   +  ICMP: Enough to answer ping
+   +  ICMP: Send/receive ping and some error handling code
-   +  ARP
+   +  ARP cache
-   +  Ethernet
+   +  An IP <-> Link layer/driver separation layer that will allow future link layers, such as WiFi
-   +  IPv6 support under active development
+   +  Minimal beginnings on IPv6 support

 -  **Completely silent while idling**.
 As we documented in our `IEEE CloudCom 2013 paper <http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6753801>`__, running a regular interval timer for concurrency inside a virtual machine will impose a significant CPU-load on hypervisors running many virtual machines.
 IncludeOS disables the timer interrupts completely when idle, making it use no CPU at all.
 This makes IncludeOS services well suited for resource saving through overbooking schemes.